AsTunO/DashboardVendas/README.md

 https://dsvendas-astuno.netlify.app/

-OBS: Wait 10 sec for the API to load.
+OBS: After selecting the button wait 30 sec for the API to load.